XulbuX/PythonLibraryXulbuX/documentation/xx_cmd.md

 # `Cmd`
-This class includes functions for logging and other actions within the console.
+This class includes methods for logging and other actions within the console.

 <br>

 ### `Cmd.get_args()`

-This function is used to get the command arguments, for if the current file is run via the console as a command.<br>
+This method is used to get the command arguments, for if the current file is run via the console as a command.<br>
 **Params:**<br>
 - <code>find_args: *dict*</code> a dictionary that specifies, which arguments you are looking for and under which alias they should be returned, if found.
 This dictionary could look something like this:
   ```python